ImperialCollegeLondon/virtual_ecosystem/docs/source/glossary.md

 total river discharge
   The total volume of water moving through a river channel in a cell per unit time, combining both surface and subsurface flows.
-The model returns this variable both as a total volume in mm and a rate in cubic meters per second.
+The model returns this variable a rate in cubic meters per second.
 ```